 Cases that are settled by C&R may not be reopened.

 If the doctor’s final report indicates that the employee cannot return to his or her prior job, the employee is eligible for SDJB, which is a voucher for supplemental job training.
 The dollar value of the voucher depends on many factors including the date of injury and possibly the level of disability.
 For injuries occurring 1/1/2013 and later, the supplemental job displacement benefit is $6,000.00 regardless of your level of permanent disability.
 Also, some of the $6,000 may be used for job counseling and a computer.

 It is recommended that you hire an experienced workers’ compensation attorney to assist you through this complicated and time-consuming process.

 Free Consultation To Learn About Your Claim

 ** Nothing on website is designed to provide legal advise and nothing on this site creates an attorney-client relationship.
-Please contact Eric M. Overholt, Esq., Attorney at Law or another experienced workers’ compensation lawyer if you would like more information about retaining an attorney to represent you for your work related injury in San Diego or throughout California.
+Please contact Law Office of Eric M. Overholt or another experienced workers’ compensation lawyer if you would like more information about retaining an attorney to represent you for your work related injury in San Diego or throughout California.
 Mr. Overholt is one of the best lawyers in San Diego and in Imperial County and will fight for your rights in court.